rachaeljeon/rachaeljeon.github.io/README.md

 ### Wecome to My Website!

-You will find pages with a breakdown of everything - from my technical skills to my insights into my joy of interests Come check it out!
+You will find pages with a breakdown of everything - from my technical skills to my insights into my joy of interests.
+Come check it out!

 ## Backend